17-3304 Mariner Avenue Tiyan Barrigada, Guam 96913

 The Recreational Waters Pollution Report is compiled by Guam EPA’s Environmental Monitoring and Analytical Services Division.
 Guam EPA has performed this community service weekly since 1974.
 With increasing support from the federal government by way of the BEACH Act and the Clean Beaches Plan, Guam is able to support and maintain our beach monitoring program.

-The reported is based of samples from 44 recreational beaches.
-Samples are taken every Thursday.
+Samples from 43 recreational beaches are collected weekly (usually every Thursday).
 The samples are analyzed for concentrations of an indicator bacteria and the results are published on Friday afternoon.
-Beaches with water that have an instantaneous standard of not greater than 104 enterococci/100 ml and a geometric mean standard of not greater than 35 enterococci/100 ml are considered safe for swimming.
-Beaches that test above those standards considered polluted and an advisory is issued to the public regarding swimming in the area.
+Beaches sample analysis that result in a concentration that do not exceed the current Numeric Recreational Water Quality Criteria are considered safe for swimming.
+Beaches that test above the criteria considered polluted and an advisory is issued to the public regarding swimming in the area.

 External Links about Water Quality Monitoring